Community Partner Program

 Program Overview

-A comprehensive overview of the key features, benefits, and requirements of the Community Partner Program.
+A summary of the key features, benefits, and requirements of the Community Partner Program.

 • Baseline: Buyers must meet the Eligible Household criteria in the Eagle County Affordable Housing Guidelines: Administrative Procedures.